Information and communication technology, MSc 24 months Postgraduate Programme By Chalmers University of Technology |TopUniversities

 On Campus

-In the core courses of the programme, the focus lies in providing you with solid analytical skills and an understanding of the fundamental principles of communication and information processing, random signal analysis, applications of digital signal processing, antennas, information theory, and coding theory.
-The master's programme offers several suggested specialization tracks, with a generous number of courses to choose from.
+The core courses of the programme will give you solid analytical skills and an understanding of the fundamental principles of communication and information processing: probability theory and statistical learning, digital signal processing, information and communication theory, communication networking, and security.
+The master’s programme offers three main tracks for specialisation with a generous number of elective courses to choose from.

 Admission Requirements